irenaJura/udacity-react-google-maps-project/README.md

 ## How to run the app

-Clone or dowload this repo.
+Clone or download this repo.
 Using your command line cd into this folder, run npm install and npm start.
 To check how to use npm visit: https://docs.npmjs.com/getting-started/what-is-npm

 ## API Requests